3neti/dpwh_ppp-docs/docs/Concession_Agreement_Draft.md

 - **"Project"** – The AI-Powered Independent Verification & Compliance Auditor (IVCA) PPP project as defined in the approved Feasibility Study and this Agreement.
 - **"Concession"** – The exclusive right granted to the Concessionaire to implement, operate, and maintain the IVCA during the Concession Period.
 - **"Verification Services"** – AI-enabled evaluation, integrity checks, cost reasonableness assessment, milestone validation, and compliance analytics for DPWH procurement and contract implementation.
+These services are advisory and informational only; they do not create, modify, or enforce contractual obligations.
-- **"Contractor-Funded Fees"** – Fees collected from bidders or winning contractors, in accordance with the Fee Schedule approved by DPWH.
+- **"Contractor-Funded Fees"** – Fees collected from bidders or winning contractors for verification services, in accordance with the Fee Schedule approved by DPWH.
+- **"Construction Contracts"** – Agreements between DPWH and contractors for infrastructure projects.
+The Concessionaire is not a party to these contracts.
 - **"Effective Date"** – The date this Agreement becomes legally binding following signing and fulfillment of conditions precedent.
 - **"Concession Period"** – The duration during which the Concessionaire shall operate the Project.
 - **"DPWH Data"** – Any data, documents, or digital materials provided by DPWH for Project operations.